SDSilicus/ccda-xslt-vulnerabilities/README.md

 a single "right way" to report issues.
 Here's a [whole list of programs](https://bugcrowd.com/list-of-bug-bounty-programs/) that you can explore.

 Security in EHRs is a sensitive topic, and rightfully so.
-But a culture of transparency and recognition is among the best defenses.
+But a culture of transparency and recognition is among the best protections.
 I urge every EHR vendor to look at reporting programs described above, and please use them to model your own!